 It’s only when you’re clear on your destination that you can plan a scaling strategy to get there.

-It’s only when you have a clear goal in mind can you plan to scale your business in a meaningful way.
+It’s only when you have a clear goal in mind can you have a plan to scaling a business in a meaningful way.

 The difference between a small startup and a successful profitable company typically boils down to time, experience and planning.